mauriciofullana/rn-apollo-online-store/README.md

 Client:

-React native online shop using apollo 3.
+React native online shop using graphql and apollo 3.

 Server: